top of page

 HOW DO MEDICARE ADVANTAGE PLANS MAKE MONEY?

 Medicare Advantage plans have always been notorious for running out the clock in the 4th quarter.
 What do I mean by that?
-You have to sign up for a new Medicare Advantage plan every year, so if your Medicare Advantage Insurance carrier wants to, they can have you get 2nd, 3rd and 4th opinions for anything they want, to delay paying out for a procedure, knowing that you will have a new plan beginning January 1st.
+You have to sign up for a new Medicare Advantage plan every year, so if your Medicare Advantage Insurance carrier wants to, they can have you get 2nd, 3rd, and 4th opinions for anything they want, to delay paying out for a procedure, knowing that you will have a new plan beginning January 1st.

 Depending on your situation, a Medicare Advantage plan may not be the best option for you.
 However, different circumstances warrant different plan types.
 Ultimately, it is crucial to know what to expect from these plans – regarding price and coverage – and become educated on which options are affordable to you and provide the coverage you need.

 When determining if a Medicare Advantage plan is bad or good for you, you should thoroughly compare all plans available to you.
-Then, you can determine which plan best fits your needs and which ultimately fits your budget.
+Then, you can choose which plan best fits your needs and which ultimately fits your budget.
 This is the best way to determine which plan type is best for you.
 Remember, everyone’s situation is different, so what works best for you may not work best for your spouse or neighbor.

 What is the Biggest Downside to Medicare Advantage Plans?